Bad Girls Club season 7

 The seventh season of Bad Girls Club is titled Bad Girls Club: New Orleans and premiered on August 1, 2011, on Oxygen.
-Production of the season began in February 2011, and was located in New Orleans, Louisiana.
+Production of the season began in February 2011, and was primarily filmed in New Orleans, Louisiana.

 Production

 On February 16, 2011, it was reported that the production was using the home of former Hornets basketball coach Byron Scott in Kenner, Louisiana for what was then called "Bad Girls Boot Camp."
 Interim Code Enforcement Director Tamithia Shaw said "[she] understands the site will be used for four months, but that pre-production work apparently has been going on for two or three weeks."
 She said that the cast was not there.
 The news initially created outrage among the neighbors.
 This is the second season to take place in a different location from Los Angeles.
 The production budget for the season was $6.5 million.

 In March 2011, three cast members modeled House of Lounge lingerie at New Orleans Fashion Week.